Utkarsh87/Desktop-Clutter-CLeaner/README.md

 The script can be run as a background process everytime the OS(Windows, in my case) fires up, by creating a Batch(.bat) file and saving it into the startup folder(in the case of Windows OS).

+Can be updated to track additions in other folders like the 'Downloads' folder by changing the 'folder_to_track' variable.

 Watchdog library was used to track the changes being made to or the processes occuring on the desktop.